Magdalena, Beni

 Magdalena is a town on the Itonomas River in the Beni Department in northern Bolivia, capital of the Iténez Province and the Magdalena Municipality.

 It is served by Magdalena Airport.

 History

 The Jesuit mission of Santa María Magdalena (or Santa Magdalena) was founded in 1720.
-Itonama Indians resided at the mission.
+Itonama people resided at the mission.
+Their language is now extinct.

 Climate

 The yearly precipitation of the region is 1,600 mm, with a distinct dry season from May to September.
-Monthly average temperatures vary from 24 °C und 29 °C over the year.
+Monthly average temperatures vary from 24 °C to 29 °C over the year.
 According to the Köppen classification system Magdalenas has a Tropical savanna climate, abbreviated "Aw".